Amuwo-Odofin

 Amuwo-Odofin is a local government area (LGA) in the Badagry Division, Lagos State, Nigeria.

+As of July 2025 the Executive Chairman of Amuwo-Odofin Local Government Area is Prince Lanre Sanusi, who assumed office following the July 2025 local government elections.

 Amuwo Odofin LGA is divided into Oriade and Amuwo Local Council Development Area (LCDA) with 7 wards each; Abule-osun, Agboju, Ibeshe, Ijegun, Irede, Kirikir and Kuje wards constitute Oriade LCDA and Ado-soba, Ekoakete, Ifelodun, Ilado Tamaro, Irepodun, Odofin and Orire wards comprising Amuwo LCDA.

 Spread among the 14 wards are 67 communities, 12 of which are Urban, 8 semi-urban and 47 rural.
 Amuwo Odofin LGA has a population density of approximately 300,000 people per square kilometer.

 The LGA, with a population of over 1,500,000 according to the 2006 Census shares its boundaries with Ajeromi and Ifelodun LCDA in the East, Oriade LCDA in the West, the Badagry Creek to the South and Isolo/Igando LCDA to the North.

+Administration

+The Executive Chairman (Local Government Chairman) is the political head of the council.
+In July 2025 Prince Lanre Sanusi was declared winner in the Amuwo-Odofin chairmanship contest and later presented with his Certificate of Return as part of the LASIEC ceremony for winners.

 The Activities of Amuwo Odofin

-The indigenous dwellers of Amuwo Odofin are mainly the Aworis.
-Some of the festivals embraced by the people are Elegba, Oro, Sangbeto and Igunuko festivals.
-The custodians of culture and tradition in the area are the traditional rulers.
-The Local Government is blessed with highly reputable Obas and Chiefs and Baales.
-This includes Oba Mobadenle Obalade Oyekan- the Onilado of Ilado/Inagbe Islands and Oba Lateef Olayinka Ado, Fabuwa 1, Alado of Ado Land.

-Nonetheless, considering its location as a near border Local Government, International trade has found its root in the area with people of various extractions engaging in various forms of trading activities.
-It must also be stated that the Igbos account for more than half of the area's total population.